glue-viz/glue/doc/python_guide/glue_from_python.rst

 #.
 Define a region in a plot of mass vs area for data 2, and apply that filter
    to dataset 1

+.. note:: If you start Glue from a non-notebook IPython session, you will
+          encounter an error like ``Multiple incompatible subclass instances of IPKernelApp are being created``.
+The solution to this is to start Glue from a non-IPython shell, or from the notebook (see next section).

 Using qglue with the IPython Notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^